naooomiya/naooomi.github.io/source/_posts/Hashing-Data-Structure-Part-1-Introduction.md

 With **balanced binary search tree**, we get moderate search, insert and delete times.
 All of these operations can be guaranteed to be in **O(logn)** time.

 Another solution that one can think of is to use a **direct access table** where we make a big array and use phone numbers as index in the array.
 An entry in arrays is NIL if phone number is not present, else the array entry stores pointer to records corresponding to phone number.
 Time complexity wise this solution is the best among all, we can do all operations in **O(1)**.
-For example to insert a phone number, we create a record with details of given phone number, use phone number as index and store the pointer to the crerated record in table.
+For example to insert a phone number, we create a record with details of given phone number, use phone number as index and store the pointer to the created record in table.
 This solution has many practical limitations.
-First problem with this solution is extra psace required is huge.
+First problem with this solution is extra space required is huge.
 For example if phone number is n digits, we need **O(m*10^n)** space for table where **m** is size of a pointer to record.
 Another problem is an integer in a programming language may not store n digits.
 Due to above limitations Direct Access Table cannot always be used.
 Hashing is the solution that can be used in almost all such situations and performs extremely well compared to above data structures like Array, Linked List, Balanced BST in practice.
-With hashing we get **O(1)** search time on average(under reasonable assimptions) and **O(n)** in worst case.
+With hashing we get **O(1)** search time on average(under reasonable assumptions) and **O(n)** in worst case.

 Hashing is an improvement over Direct Access Table.
 The idea is to use hash function that converts a given phone number or any other key to a smaller number and uses the small number as index in a table called hash table.